 Although sequencing depth in a microbiome sample does not directly relate to the original biomass in a community, the relative sequencing depth has a large impact on observed communities (Weiss et al, 2017).
 Therefore, for most diversity metrics, a normalization approach is needed.

-Current best practices suggest the use of rarefaction, a normalization via sub-sampling without replacement.
+Rarefaction is a method for normalization via sub-sampling without replacement and is commonly used as a workaround for the issue of uneven sequencing depth.
 Rarefaction occurs in two steps: first, samples which are below the rarefaction depth are filtered out of the feature table.
 Then, all remaining samples are subsampled without replacement to get to the specified sequencing depth.
 It’s both important and sometimes challenging to select a rarefaction depth for diversity analyses.
 Several strategies exist to figure out an appropriate rarefaction depth - we will primarily consider alpha rarefaction in this tutorial, because it is a data-driven way to approach the problem.

 qiime diversity alpha-rarefaction to subsample the ASV table at different depths (between